 4-5 scallions, sliced in half lengthwise, then cut along the bias into 2" sections

-1/2 lb. baby bok choy, each cut lengthwise in half
+5 baby bok choy, each cut lengthwise into quarters

 1 tsp. sugar

 1. First, tenderize the beef by mixing the sliced beef with 1 tsp. baking powder and 3 tbsp. water.
-Set aside for 30 minutes, then place the beef in a colander and rinse very well under room temperature tap water.
+Set aside for 30 minutes up to 2 hours, then place the beef in a colander and rinse very well under room temperature tap water.
 Pat dry with paper towels.

 2. Place the beef into a bowl and add the marinade ingredients.
 Mix to combine.
 Cover with plastic wrap and let marinate for 1 hour.